What is Shellac and why is there so much confusion around it?

 - CND is a leader in a nail care industry and they are a very innovative company with a solid research team and legit marketing claims (I personally cannot stand companies who stoop to “scare tactics” or “half-truths”)

 - CND Shellac seems to be very consistent.
-All colors apply in a similar manner, and “feel” the same.
+All colours apply in a similar manner, and “feel” the same.
 They don’t seem to shrink, fade or streak.
-Other companies have good products as well and I keep testing new products on a regular bases but they seem to have some good colors and some not so good formulas.
+Other companies have good products as well and I keep testing new products on regular bases but they seem to have some good colors and some not so good formulas.

 - CND Shellac is hypo-allergenic (when used as a full system).
 It doesn’t mean that it cannot cause irritation/allergy but it means that it contains ingredients that are less likely to cause side effects.

-- The removal of Shellac does not require filing the top coat.
-Not a deal breaker but the less filing we have to do- the better.
+- The removal of Shellac does not require filing the topcoat.
+Not a deal-breaker but the less filing we have to do- the better.